 You’ll most likely feel a burning pain or discomfort between your belly button and breastbone.
 You might especially notice it on an empty stomach -- such as between meals or at night.
 The pain may stop for a little while if you eat or take an antacid, but then return.
 The pain can last for a few minutes or a few hours, and may come and go for many days or weeks.

 Small ulcers may not cause any symptoms.
 But if you notice any of these signs, talk to your doctor.

 The only way your doctor can tell for sure if you have an ulcer is to look.
-She may use a series of X-rays or a test called an endoscopy.
-This test allows her to pass a thin, bendy tube down your throat and into your stomach and small intestine.
-The tube has a camera at the end so she can check the lining for ulcers.
-She may also take a small piece of the lining to test for H. pylori.
+They may use a series of X-rays or a test called an endoscopy.
+This test allows them to pass a thin, bendy tube down your throat and into your stomach and small intestine.
+The tube has a camera at the end so they can check the lining for ulcers.
+They may also take a small piece of the lining to test for H. pylori.
 Blood, breath, and stool sample tests also can screen for the bacteria.

 Some peptic ulcers heal on their own.
 But if you don’t treat them, the ulcers tend to come back.

 They can erode the blood vessel wall in your stomach or small intestine.
 The ulcers also can eat a hole through the lining and get infected.
 Or they can cause swelling, which may block food from moving from your stomach into your small intestine.